 - Nominations: 68

-The central conceit of “24” is as well-known as it is outlandish: Each episode tracked an hour of real time, and a full season of the show detailed a full day in the life of Kiefer Sutherland’s Jack Bauer, an agent of the fictional Counter-Terrorism Unit in Los Angeles.
-Though the characters rarely ate, slept, or went to the bathroom on camera, the series was praised for its nonstop action and gripping performances—it attracted criticism for its favorable portrayal of torture, however.
+The central conceit of “24” is as well-known as it is outlandish.
+Each episode tracked an hour of real time and a full season of the show detailed a full day in the life of Kiefer Sutherland’s Jack Bauer, an agent of the fictional Counter Terrorist Unit in Los Angeles.
+Though the characters rarely ate, slept, or went to the bathroom on camera, the series was praised for its nonstop action and gripping performances; however, it attracted criticism for its favorable portrayal of torture.
 The series would go on to win 20 Emmys in categories like writing, lead and supporting acting, editing, directing, and sound editing, along with one win for Outstanding Drama Series.

 - Wins: 20